Undergraduate Research Opportunities

 Independent Research (499R)

 The Undergraduate Research Program in Biology provides an opportunity to learn the process of science, and thereby apply knowledge that has been gained in classes.
 Students work under the direction of a faculty member engaged in biological research for at least two semesters.
-You may take up to 4 credits of Biology 499R per semester, but only 4 credits of Biology 499R may be used to satisfy requirements towards a Biology major.
+You may take Biology 499R for multiple semesters, but Biol499R may be used to satisfy only one elective and an upper level lab towards the Biology major.

 For students with an overall and Biology major GPA of 3.5 or higher, the research experience can be combined with a written thesis towards graduation with Honors.
 Learn more about the Honors Program.